raspi/kaukosohva/host/README.md

 Now click the window you want to stream.

 Find the correct window ID number and use it:

-    % ./sender.sh <WID from xwininfo>
+    % ./sender.sh -I wg0 -w <Window ID from xwininfo>

 If the sender doesn't start with the first ID listed by `xwininfo` the application might have spawned a secondary sub-window.
 So simply try with children's window ID.

 Example:

-    % ./sender.sh 73457634
+    % ./sender.sh -I wg0 -w 73457634

+See `./sender.sh --help` for parameters

 ## FAQ

 * I resized the window and streaming stopped?
   * You must restart the sender if you change the window's size that you are streaming, this is because video encoders are designed for constant resolution
 * Remote player sees only black screen or some part of screen is black?
-  * There can't be any windows on top of the window that's being streamed, this is because xorg doesn't render what's not seen
+  * There can't be any windows on top of the window that's being streamed, this is because X11 doesn't render what's not seen